May 30, 2019

 - Social and life skills

 Youth and Adult Members as Leaders and Advocates

 Last fall, CAN member Sylvain shared his story with the Presidents Group about finding a successful inclusive employment placement with CAN.
-In total, we currently employ 12 individuals with autism across our programs and events.
+In total, we currently employ 12 individuals on the autism spectrum across our programs and events.
 Meanwhile, an additional 42 are giving back as volunteers.

 In the community, CAN members Keara, Kayla, Tyell and Tilman have represented the organization at various events hosted by partnering organizations.
-They have promoted the inclusion of adults with autism in various community spaces at events with the City of Surrey, Vancouver Opera and MEC.
+They have promoted the inclusion of autistic adults in various community spaces at events with the City of Surrey, Vancouver Opera and MEC.

 As CAN members continue to grow their education, experience and skill set, it is our hope that many more will begin to apply for positions with the organization.
 We are so excited to see the diversity of our team continue to grow as representation of individuals across the spectrum increases in leadership positions at CAN.